The Scholarship System

 Another area you should be focusing on with a senior in high school?
 FAFSA.

-Whether you think you should submit it or not, you won’t want to miss out this list on the NEW FAFSA CHANGES: 5 QUICK TIPS TO MAXIMIZE FINANCIAL AID.
+Whether you think you should submit it or not, you won’t want to miss out on this list on the NEW FAFSA CHANGES: 5 QUICK TIPS TO MAXIMIZE FINANCIAL AID.
 We cover when you need to submit it (hint: it has changed recently) and much more.

 Last but not least, college students.